sijiao-liu/customer-car-prediction/README.md

 - Add ROC/AUC curves & Metrics progression chart (Bar char of bar charts)

-Using a regression model to to predict customer spending Behavior based on Income, Gender, and Region
+Using a regression model to to predict customer spending Behavior based on Income, Gender, and Region:

 - This part of the project would aim at developing a regression model to predict how much a customer is likely to spend on a vehicle.
 It analyzes key features such as income, gender, region, and other socio-economic variables to model the spending patterns of car buyers.